ESIPFed/cor/setup/setup-april-2018.md

     `http://cor.esipfed.org` BUT the IP cutover is not yet in place at this right moment.

+- Check space:

+        [cor-admin1@ip-172-30-0-37 COR]$ df -h
+        Filesystem      Size  Used Avail Use% Mounted on devtmpfs        2.0G   56K  2.0G   1% /dev
+        tmpfs           2.0G     0  2.0G   0% /dev/shm
+        /dev/xvda1       20G   12G  8.3G  58% /

+    So, with the triple store also populated, we actually now have 8.3G space available.

 - Sent email to Annie to proceed with IP cutover.